JOMI logo

 CHAPTER 12

 These are some thin adhesions Can you show me my trocar?
 Sorry.
-Thin remaining gastrohepatic omentum type tissue - and let's make sure we've got that completely done.
+Thin - remaining gastrohepatic omentum-type tissue - and let's make sure we've got that completely done.
 Great, okay.
 So I think at this point, we are ready to do our conduit.
 We put another port, so we have 5 laparoscopic ports.
 We put one more port in the right lower quadrant.
-This port is about a hand's breadth directly below - hold the camera - got it - hand's breadth directly below the one at the midclavicular line, which gives us a moment to speak about the jejunostomy.
+This port is about a hand's breadth directly below...
+Hold the camera.
+Got it.
+A hand's breadth directly below the one at the midclavicular line, which gives us a moment to speak about the jejunostomy.
+I have not been putting jejunostomies in the majority of these patients who again are nutritionally sound.

 CHAPTER 13